Multicalibration for Modeling Censored Survival Data with Universal Adaptability: Simulation valuations

-The absolute biases of survival probability tend to increase for later time point due to censoring, especially when there is a strong covariate shift~($q = 3$, Figure~\ref{fig:SP-PH-indep-3}).
-Under strong covariate-shift, \textsc{ipsw} approaches and machine learning methods fail to provide good estimates in the target domain, whereas the multicalibrated approach performs very well and achieves fairness among groups.
-This Figure shows that the most accurate predictions are always from the multicalibrated post-processing estimator.
-We note some slight differences between calibration using ridge regression and calibration using decision trees, however, no consistent trend is observed.
-We observe that post-processing with ridge regression typically requires a small stepsize and fewer steps to convergence, and the tree requires larger stepsize and more steps.
-For simplicity, we employ the same stepsize $\eta = 0.3$ for all methods in Figure~\ref{fig:SP-PH-indep-3}.
-We also observe that carefully tuning the parameters can lead to better predictions.
+Under a strong covariate shift with $q=3$, the absolute biases of survival probability tend to increase at later time points due to censoring (Figure~\ref{fig:SP-PH-indep-3}).
+Under such conditions, \textsc{ipsw} methods and standard machine learning methods fail to provide accurate estimates in the target domain, whereas the multicalibrated approach performs well and maintains fairness across subpopulations.
+While we observe some slight differences between calibration using ridge regression and decision trees, no consistent trend is observed.
+Post-processing with ridge regression typically requires a smaller step size and fewer iterations to converge, whereas decision trees require a larger step size and more iterations.
+For simplicity, we use a fixed step size of $\eta=0.3$ for all methods in Figure~\ref{fig:SP-PH-indep-3}.
+Additionally, we observe that carefully tuning the algorithm’s hyperparameters can further improve prediction accuracy.

-We observe similar results for the prediction of restricted mean~(RM) $\tau^2(t) = \Expect_{\sD_\sT}[T\wedge t ]$ in the target domain, as summarized in Figures~\ref{fig:RM-PH-indep-1} and~\ref{fig:RM-PH-indep-3} of Section~\ref{apxsec:simu}.
-We present the relative error because the absolute error grows significantly as $t$ increases.
-The multicalibrated based approaches learn and calibrate bounded functions that enjoy low prediction errors across all subpopulations, thus outperforming other competitors.
+We observe similar results for the prediction of restricted mean survival time in the target domain, as summarized in Figures~\ref{fig:RM-PH-indep-1}-\ref{fig:RM-PH-indep-3}.
+Due to a significant increase in absolute error as $t$ increases, we present the relative error for clarity.
+The multicalibrated approaches learn and calibrate bounded functions, resulting in low prediction errors across all subpopulations and outperforming other methods.

+Consistent with previous findings, under moderate covariate shift ($q=2$), the multicalibrated approach continues to outperform standard methods in estimating both survival probability and restricted mean survival time in the target domain.
+This is evidenced by Figures~\ref{fig:SP-PH-indep-2} and~\ref{fig:RM-PH-indep-2}, which demonstrate the multicalibrated estimator's superior accuracy and fairness across subpopulations.